30% OFF FLASH SALE on AVF Pro – HURRY! Sale Ends in:

 Using special characters like '%' and '_', we can even get some kind of regular expressions support.

-To simplify query mastering, you can use the Advanced Views plugin mentioned before.
+To simplify query mastering, you can use the Advanced Views framework mentioned before.
 The Pro version has Meta filter support in queries, allowing us to easily master the meta queries by any ACF fields.

 1. What are the main differences between the ACF Text, Textarea, and Wysiwyg fields?